-The bill amends Section 31-45-5 of the General Laws regarding noise limits for motor vehicles, specifically addressing the operation of radios, stereos, and audio systems.
-It establishes that it is unlawful for any motor vehicle to produce sound exceeding specified limits, with exceptions for police cars, ambulances, and fire engines.
-Local municipalities are granted the authority to issue temporary exemptions through special permits.
-Additionally, the bill introduces provisions allowing law enforcement officers to impound sound-producing devices used in noise violations, provided the owner of the device is the person charged with the violation.
+The bill amends Section 31-45-5 of the General Laws regarding noise limits for motor vehicles, specifically addressing the operation of radios, stereos, and audio systems in vehicles.
+It establishes that it is unlawful for any motor vehicle equipped with such sound systems to produce excessive noise.
+Local municipalities are granted the authority to create ordinances that enable law enforcement officers to impound sound-producing devices used in noise violations.

 Statutes affected: 1148: 31-45-5